reab5555/Emotion-Based-Content-Recommender/README.md

 |  9   |    Twin Peaks 2 (2017) 66     |      0.7570      |
 |  10  | Final Destination (2000) 125  |      0.7548      |

-### Algorithm steps:
-1. Load and preprocess the data.
-2. Scale emotional ratings and reaction times.
-3. Compute the composite rating/combined weights (rating 80% + inverse reaction time 20%) for each clip.
-4. Use the Surprise library to perform collaborative filtering with SVD.
-5. Optimize the SVD parameters using Grid Search.
-6. Validate the model using cross-validation with 5 k-folds.
-7. Train the final model on the entire dataset.
-8. Save the trained model for future use.

 This project is licensed under the MIT License.
 See the LICENSE file for details.